by Robert Vanderbei

 Here’s a picture I took of the Heart Nebula (aka IC 1805) on April 27.

+To take this picture, I used my Seestar S30 smart telescope sitting on the walkway just outside the front door of my house.
 The picture is a stack of 528 10-second exposures that were automatically aligned and stacked by the code built into the Seestar.
 That’s a total exposure time of 88 minutes.

 The images were captured starting a little before 9pm and stopping a little before midnight.
 The Heart Nebula is circumpolar when viewed from here in NJ.
 When I took these pictures, it was low in the WNW part of the sky—only about 20 degrees above the horizon.

-The Heart Nebula is a large nebula.
+The Heart Nebula is a large nebula — about 2 degrees in diameter.
 The Seestar S30’s camera provides a fairly large field of view but not large enough to capture the entire Heart.

 Here’s the nice thing… the Seestar software has a “mosaic” option where it can build a wider field of view image.
 I used the mosaic feature to take this picture.
 The field of view was upscaled by a factor of 1.5 from the non-mosaic size.